 Civil processes are when you get served with legal papers, such as , subpoenas, and arrest warrants.
 You can find these by contacting the Franklin County Sheriff’s office, on their website or by phone.

 All registered sex offenders are listed and registered on the sex offender databases required by the area they live in.
 The people listed on these databases have been tried by jury and convicted in a court of law of a sex crime.
 You are able to view these offenders on the internet, but bear in mind that you will not see the precise address, but only the neighborhood block that they live on.

 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a case file that includes a docket and all of the filings and documents filed in the court case.
 You are able to access the court records on their website, or at Clerk of Court where the case was filed.

 Each and every state maintains a record of their state citizen’s criminal past.
 These online databases are linked together and you can track criminal backgrounds from another state.
-Go to courthouse and inquire, or check the website.
-You must know which county the crime occured in, and in the event that it was in a completely different state, you might have to pay a fee for a more comprehensive search.
+Go to courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and in the event that it was in a completely different state, you might have to pay a fee for a more comprehensive search.

 When you look up someone’s criminal record you will get a listing of all the arrests, charges, or convictions for any crimes they may have committed, which could include: